elixir-bridge/elixir-bridge.github.io/02_Intro_to_Elixir/10-modules.markdown

 end
 ```

 It allows us to use functionality from certian modules inside of another module.
-Note that we can access teh `Calc` api inside of `Adder`
+Note that we can access the `Calc` api inside of `Adder`.

-`